Lleision (dynasty): History

-The House of Mathrafal's influence was greatest between 1063 and 1081, until they lost control of Gwynedd to a resurgent Aberffraw family following the Battle of Mynydd Carn.
+The Lleision's influence was greatest between 1063 and 1081, until they lost control of Gwynedd to a resurgent Second Dynasty of Gwynedd.
 By 1191, the Kingdom of Powys was divided between the Principality of Powys Fadog in the north and the Principality of Powys Wenwynwyn (roughly modern Montgomeryshire) in the south.
 The first became a more-or-less loyal vassal of Gwynedd; the latter, one of its main competitors.

-Historian John Davies points out that, following the division of Powys, the dynasty should not be considered as "equal" to that of the Royal House of Aberffraw or the Royal House of Dinefwr.
-Mathrafal Castle was utterly destroyed by Gwynedd in 1212 and thenceforth it was entirely dependent on English support for its survival.
-However, the Mathrafal dynasty continued to exert some influence, undermining and eventually betraying the Prince of Wales, Llywelyn ap Gruffudd, on behalf of the Plantagenet King, Edward Longshanks, during his Conquest of Wales in 1282–83.

 Thereafter, they avoided his campaign of extermination against the Welsh Royal Houses and even exchanged their claims to royalty for an English Lordship at the Parliament of Shrewsbury in 1283.
 They were displaced by the Lords of Mortimers in the early 14th century, until a momentary reascension of the House during the 15th century, following the Welsh Revolt led by the Prince of Wales, Owain Glyndŵr, against Prince Henry and King Henry IV of England, of the Royal House of Lancaster.
-Glyndwr combined the claims of the Houses of Mathrafal and Dinefwr, with links to the House of Aberffraw.
+Glyndwr combined the claims of the Lleision and Cadelling, with links to the Second Dynasty of Gwynedd.

 Welsh Revolt

 The rebellions were supported by the French Royal House of Valois, and were an attempt not only at gaining the independence of Wales, but also the redivision of England to their relatives, the House of Percy and the Mortimers.
-Despite being crowned as Owain IV of Wales in 1404, they eventually lost the war to the English forces of Henry IV and Henry V.
+Despite being crowned as Prince of Wales in 1404, they eventually lost the war to the English forces of Henry IV and Henry V.